RadCzu/portfolio/README.md

 ---

-## 📌 Notes
+## Notes
 - Secrets and credentials have been excluded for security.
-- All content is simplified for demonstration purposes.
+- All contents are simplified for demonstration purposes.

 ---

-## 📫 Contact
+## 📧Contact
-If you'd like to know more, feel free to reach out via [LinkedIn](https://www.linkedin.com/in/twojanazwa) or check my [CV](link-do-cv.pdf).
+If you'd like to know more, feel free to reach out via [LinkedIn](https://www.linkedin.com/in/twojanazwa) or check my [CV](link-do-cv.pdf) for additional contact information.